0x4c6565/lee.io-terminal/README.md

-# lee.io
+# lee.io-terminal

-Here be the code for lee.io
+Here be the code for the terminal I built for an old version of lee.io

 ### Running